bktujwol/social_bar/readme.txt

 === Social Bar ===
 Contributors: ujw0l
-Tags: Social Networking, Widget,share, Facebook, Twitter, LinkedIn,Reddit,Follow,share post Requires at least: 2.8	+
+Tags: Social, Widget,share, Facebook, Twitter, LinkedIn,Reddit,Follow,share-post,share-page
+Requires at least: 2.8	+
 Tested up to: 5.5.1
-Stable tag: 3.0.0
+Stable tag: 3.0.1
 License: GPLv2

 Plugin to display Facebook, Twitter, Pinterest,Google Plus and LinkedIn as widget	on sidebar or footer, where vistor can share page as well as visit you social media profile  .